lionelmace/ibmcloud-labs/labs/Lab TODO - Create TODO application/README.md

 In the following lab, you will learn:

-+ How to create a new Cloud Foundry app based on Node.js runtime
++ How to deploy a new Cloud Foundry app based on Node.js runtime
 + How to create a new service Cloudant DB to store NoSQL data
-+ How to bind a service to an app
++ How to set up a source code repository to collaborate
 + How to manage Continuous Integration and Deployment
 + How to use the Cloud Foundry Command Line